My Educational Background

 1. Organization and Logistics

 I can’t tell you how much I nerd out on this, but for good reason, might I suggest.
-The way I look at it, I operate a hospitality company that specializes in tourism, and I know that if we are organized and our logistics are set up properly, it allows us to deliver the highest quality hospitality and experience to our travelers.
+The way I look at it, I operate a hospitality company that specializes in tourism, and I know that if we are hospitable in all relationships, organized, and our logistics are set up properly, it will allow us to deliver the highest quality hospitality and experience to our travelers.

 Organization and logistics are not just numbers, information, and reservations to me.
 They are so much more since they are built on relationships, relationships that we invest in with the united idea of building better business.
 Built on trust with our travelers in mind, which is key, these relationships contribute to top-quality organization and logistics.